buzzynz/aws-lambda-zombie-workshop/README.md

     ]
 }
 ```
+The IAM window will then close, populating the role name in the Lambda window.

 18\.
 In the "Timeout" field for your Lambda function (you may need to visit the Configuration tab and Advanced Settings to see this), change the function timeout to **1** minute.
 This ensures Lambda can process the batch of messages before Lambda times out.
 Keep all the other defaults on the page set as is.